Ficelloo/2006-Roblox-Website/README.md

 # How can I setup this to my own website?

-Put everythings in your htdocs folder and rename every "htaccess" to ".htaccess" to make .aspx working like a php file, enjoy using it!
+Put everythings in your htdocs folder and rename every "htaccess" to ".htaccess" to make .aspx working like a php file (to make it real old website with same extension and same name), enjoy using it!

 Default login: <br>
 username -> Administrator<br>